About S. W. Underwood

 I hold a Ph.D. in sociology from the University of Toronto.

 My research focuses on 2SLGBTQI+ parenthood, families, and communities in Canada, particularly male co-parents.
-My research has been published in scholarly journals like the Canadian Review of Sociology and LGBTQ+ Family: An Interdisciplinary Journal.
-My work has also appeared in books like The Routledge Companion on Gender and Fatherhood and Non-Binary Lives: An Anthology of Intersecting Identities.
+It has been published in scholarly journals like the Canadian Review of Sociology and LGBTQ+ Family: An Interdisciplinary Journal.
+My work also appears in scholarly books like The Routledge Companion on Gender and Fatherhood and Non-Binary Lives: An Anthology of Intersecting Identities.

 Research Areas

-Sociology of Families; Sociology of Gender and Sexualities; Social Inequality; the Political Economy of Race, Class and Gender; Culture of Parenthood
+Sociology of Families; Sociology of Gender and Sexualities; Social Inequality; the Political Economy of Race, Class and Gender; Scholarship of Teaching and Learning

 Current Projects